No cooking Christmas: where to eat on Xmas and NYE in Auckland - NZ Herald

 Experience this award-winning hospitality by saying goodbye to 2021 and hello 2022 at the Rooftop Bar.
 At this all-inclusive event, chef Sean Connolly's menu will include oysters, lamb skewers, prawn kebabs and more.
 There'll be DJs and entertainment, then views of the city fireworks at midnight.

-Outdoor seats are $329 per person, and outdoor is $249.
+Outdoor seats are $329 per person, and indoor is $249.
 Plus there's an overnight package - $1,299 for two people to stay and party, plus breakfast in the morning.
 Book at qthotels.com/auckland